Managing Application Properties

 - Concealed: These are fields that are only visible to users with the View Concealed Fields permission.

 - If the field is a Calculated Property, enter an expression indicating how the field should calculate its value.
-Click Try it to test your expression with existing applications.
+You may also consider validating your expression before saving it.
+To do so, click Try it, select a sample application, and review the output.

 - When you're ready, click Add.
 Then click Save Changes at the top right.
 Your new field is now available to work with.